 - Whose letter is it?
 Reformulation and Goodbye letters, who do they belong to?

 We hope that as Café CAT becomes more established, future sessions will be led by others from within the local CAT community.
 We welcome your ideas, suggestions and offers!
 We can provide a small fee to facilitators for leading a discussion and could offer other administrative support if required.

 Looking forward to seeing you there.
 There’s no need to book a place; just come along on the night.
-For information, drinks and light bar snacks will be available to purchase at the Z-arts bar.

 For further information, contact Frances Free or Clive Turpin via this link.